How to prune a rose bush

 Notably vigorous branch should be pruned above fourth or fifth yolk as it will be able to feed 4-5 shoots that arise from it; conversely, a weak branch will be left a maximum of one or two buds.

 In addition to pruning, will need to have these other care required roses.
 You can see here our article how to care for a rose.

-If you'd like to read similar articles to How to prune a rose bush, we recommend you browse around our Gardening & plants category.
+If you want to read similar articles to How to prune a rose bush, we recommend you visit our Gardening & plants category.